Clemapfel/jluna/docs/cppcall.md

 104
 ```

-The Julia-function modified our C++-side instance, despite its type being uninterpretable to Julia.
+The Julia-side function modified our C++-side instance, despite its type being uninterpretable to Julia.

 By cleverly employing captures and collections / tuples, the restriction on what functions can be forwarded to Julia using `as_julia_function` are lifted.
 Any arbitrary C++ function (and thus any arbitrary C++ code) can now be executed Julia-side.
-Furthermore, calling C++ functions like this [introduces no overhead](#calling-c-functions-from-julia-results), making this feature of jluna very powerful.
+Furthermore, calling C++ functions like this [introduces no overhead](benchmarks.md#calling-c-functions-from-julia-results), making this feature of jluna very powerful.